adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 We don't want to encourage the use of raw pointers, and would prefer rather that raw pointers are wrapped in a custom smart pointer that encodes and documents the invariants.
 So, there's an argument not to stabilize the raw pointer support.

 However, the current unstable `arbitrary_self_types` feature provides support for raw pointer receivers, and with years of experience no major concerns have been spotted.
-We would prefer not to deviate from the existing support more than necessary.
+We would prefer not to deviate from the existing proposal more than necessary.
 Moreover, we are led to believe that raw pointer receivers are quite important for the future of safe Rust, because stacked borrows makes it illegal to materialize references in many positions, and there are a lot of operations (like going from a raw pointer to a raw pointer to a field) where users don't need to or want to do that.
 We think the utility of including raw pointer receivers outweighs the risks of tempting people to over-use raw pointers.

-## Enable dispatch for pointers and references by implementing the `Receiver` trait
+## Provide compiler support for dereferencing pointers

-This RFC proposes to change the candidate production logic to explicitly look for pointers alongside references in its current search algorithm.

-An alternative would be for both pointers and references themselves to implement the `Receiver` trait.
-TODO - we should explore this.

-One risk here is that this is a compatibility break for Rust environments (including compiler tests) which do not bring in the `core` library, since previously working method dispatch on references would now no longer be possible.
+This RFC proposes to implement `Receiver` for `*mut T` and `*const T` within the library.
+This is slightly different from the unstable arbitrary self types support, which instead hard-codes pointer support into the candidate deduction algorithm in the compiler.

+We prefer the option of specifying behavior in the library using the normal trait, though it's a compatibility break for users of Rust who don't adopt the `core` crate (including compiler tests).

 ## Implement for `Weak` and `NonNull`